proteincakery.com

 Vanilla Almond Protein Frozen Yogurt

-Using the Vitamin Shoppe's True Athlete Vanilla whey was a no-brainer here; it has the creamiest natural vanilla flavor!
+Using True Athlete vanilla whey was a no-brainer here; it has the creamiest natural vanilla flavor!
 Perfect for a vanilla frozen treat!

 I added a little almond extract to boost the almond flavor, and some chopped almonds for the flavor and crunch.
 And with a Greek yogurt base, the frozen texture is great!